linxuanm/donkey/docs/tutorials/control.rst

     X = 0
     loop until X > 100
-        output "X is not greater than 100"
+        output X, " is not greater than 100"
         X = X + 1
     end loop